If you want to know what to see on a romantic trip in North Sardinia, here are five charming villages ideal for a hand-in-hand stroll.

 In the north-west part of Sardinia, in the sub-region of Logudoro, rises the small village of Giave, on the top of a basaltic plateau.
 A village of just 600 inhabitants, in Giave it will be possible to admire a very unusual landscape, with romantic views of unspoiled nature.
 Here, in fact, we are in a land of extinct volcanoes, and the unusual landscape around Giave is distinguished by the Natural Monument of the volcanic craters of Meilogu, small hills of lava derivation, which are sharp, rounded or cut by flat plateaus.

-But in Giave there are also archaeological monuments of great importance, since the village is part of the Valle dei Nuraghi, one of the areas with the highest density of nuraghi and domus de Janas.
-The main monument belonging to this village is surely the nuraghe Oes.
+But Giave is also home to archaeological monuments of great importance, as the town is part of the Valley of the Nuraghi.
+It is one of the areas with the highest density of Nuraghi and Domus de Janas, architectural testimonies of ancient Sardinian history.
+The main monument belonging to this village is surely the Nuraghe Oes.
 The historical center of the village, instead, preserves the typical features of the medieval village.

 Did you like this?
 Let us know